tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 Don't stop your simulation just yet.
 Before we conclude the scripted portion of this tutorial, let's look at one more handy feature designed to let you "play" with tricky parts of the model without fear of causing irrevocable damage.
-Have a closer look at the simulation  control bar (the one with the play button):
+Have a closer look at the left hand side of ISOLDE's ribbon menu:

 .. figure:: ../../../tools/gui/images/simulation_controls.png

-We know what the play and (green) stop button do, but what are the others for?
+We know what the play/pause and stop buttons do, but what are the others for?
-Well, the "Min/Equil" buttons switch between molecular dynamics and energy- minimisation modes (as it turns out, there are very few situations in which you actually need to touch these).
-The thermometer icon sets the simulation temperature - dial it down to zero if you want the atoms to settle to their local minimum then only move when disturbed; turn it up if you want the model to more actively explore conformational space (this is particularly useful early on when your model is fairly poor).
 However, the buttons we're most interested in are the green and red chequered flags.
 Click the green one now.
 This saves a *checkpoint* - an instantaneous snapshot of the current simulation as it is right now, including the states of any interactively-applied restraints.
 Now, do something horrible to your model - just grab an atom with the right mouse button, and tug it hard out into empty space like this:

 .. figure:: images/gratuitous_violence.jpg